cube3power/atsd/rule-engine/commands.md

 The commands are executed under the `axibase` user.

-Make sure that the `axibase` user has permissions to execute the command and that the script has the execution bit.
+Make sure that the `axibase` user has permissions to execute the command and that the script has the `+x` execution bit.

+To complete disable execution of system commands in the rule engine, set `system.commands.enabled` setting to `No` on **Settings > Server Properties** page.

 ## Logging